joeylitalien/joeylitalien.github.io/pages/about.md

 If you would like to reach me, shoot me an <a href="mailto:{{site.email}}">email.</a>

 ---
 For the typography enthusiasts, font is [San Francisco](https://developer.apple.com/fonts) on macOS, [Segoe UI](https://docs.microsoft.com/en-us/typography/font-list/segoe-ui) on Windows and [Roboto](https://fonts.google.com/specimen/Roboto) on Linux.
 Icons are from [Tabler](https://tabler-icons.io/).
-Top-left icon is an outline of the [Stanford bunny](https://graphics.stanford.edu/software/scanview/models/bunny.html).
 This website was entirely coded with [Jekyll][jekyll].
 Styling is my own take on the [Minima](https://github.com/jekyll/minima) Jekyll theme.
 Also note that despite my last name, I am _not_ Italian (but I do like pasta).

 [math-cs]: http://www.mcgill.ca/study/2013-2014/faculties/science/undergraduate/programs/bachelor-science-bsc-joint-honours-mathematics-and-computer
 [mcgill]: http://www.mcgill.ca